Summary of the current crisis

 Fostering a Sense of Community

 The Auroville community has been organising regular events to come together during times of crisis – from concerts to meetings, even giant potlucks.
-As a case example, a community event which included a shared meal was organised by a group of Auroville youth and gathered over 1000 participants.
-Its core message was to remember and nurture the fraternity that binds all Aurovilians, all children of the Mother.
+As a case example, a community event which included a shared meal was organised by a group of Auroville youth and gathered over 1000 participants who came together to nurture the fraternity that binds all Aurovilians.
 Several ‘Unity Walks’ were also organised to express peaceful dissent while enjoying moments of shared activity.
-Meetings to discuss the unfolding of events in Auroville are organised on a weekly basis and are attended by many residents, as well as some of their elected representatives.

 Community members gathered at an Auroville Unity Walk, in support of impacted residents and dismissed executives, May 2022.